SteveShaffer/gitten/README.md

 ## Assumptions

-- `steveshaffer` is the only GitHub user currently supported
 - `./.github/credentials` exists and contains a GitHub personal access token as its only non-whitespace content
 - `origin` is the only remote and represents a GitHub repo
 - `master` is the integration branch and is not intended to be committed directly to